AirDisa/group_planning/README.md

     rake db:create && rake db:migrate && rake db:seed
     rails s

 This app requires Stripe and AWS API keys for some of its advanced features.
 You must provide your own keys in order for those features to work.
+Also, the seeds file may take a minute to run; we went a bit overboard :wink: .

 ###Copyright Information